SEACROFT MARSH

 Central Dunes

-There are a number of dunes towards the centre of the marsh, predominantly covered in sea buckthorn, elder and dog rose.
+There are a number of dunes towards the centre of the

 Outer Dunes

-Seacroft Marsh, Site of Special Scientific Interest (SSSI) stretches from Beach Road in the north to the boundary of the National Nature Reserve (NNR) in the South (a point just south of the end of Seacroft Esplanade).
+Seacroft Marsh, Site of Special Scientific Interest (SSSI) stretches from Lagoon Walk in the north to the boundary of the National Nature Reserve (NNR) in the South (a point just south of the end of Seacroft Esplanade).
 In the west from a mid point in the dunes between Lifeboat and Ocean Avenues and continuing along the edges of residents gardens (as far south as Drake Road and then fronting Seacroft Esplanade) to the mean low water mark in the east.

-At the time, Kevin Wilson, site manager of the Gibraltar Point reserve, said "We are very pleased East Lindsey District Council is taking this initiative to recognise the importance of an area of land it owns.
+Skegness Standard 4March 2004 - Kevin Wilson, site manager of the Gibraltar Point reserve, said "We are very pleased East Lindsey District Council is taking this initiative to recognise the importance of an area of land it owns.
 This is an area which wasn't given full recognition before.
 There will not be major landscape changes now - far from it.
 We are just recognising an area which was already there."

 The tapestry of dunes, pools and scrub are perfect for all kinds of wildlife - especially unusual bird migrants such as sandpipers, redstarts and warblers.
 The area will remain open to the public.